 Grosskreutz had the first chance of the second half for the visitors, but he saw his sidefooted effort saved easily by Szczesny before substitute Cazorla hit the angle of post and bar with a curled effort from outside the area.

-Dortmund got the crucial goal after 82 minutes, courtesy of Lewandowski's 10th goal of the season.
+Dortmund got the crucial goal after 82 minutes, courtesy of Lewandowski's 10th strike of the season.

 The Poland international ghosted in at the far post to calmly stroke home Grosskreutz's delivery and ensure Dortmund ended Arsenal's 12-game unbeaten run in all competitions.